THE FEAST

 on the day after the Sabbath the priest shall wave it.

 The barley harvest was the first harvest celebration of the year.
-Then counting out fifty days from firstfruits came the Feast of Pentecost.
-This celebrated the beginning of the wheat harvest.
+Then counting out fifty days from Firstfruits as day #1 and going out seven full weeks or seven full Sabbaths as stipulated in Leviticus 23:15,&16 came day 49 and then on the next day, the fiftieth day, and on the first day of the week came the Feast of Pentecost.
+This summer feast day celebrated the beginning of the wheat harvest.

 THE SPRING FEASTS ARE FULFILLED IN THE NEW COVENANT

-In the case of the Feast of Firstfruits on the morrow after the sabbath of Passover something wonderful and unexpected happened.
-Our Saviour once again fulfilled the feast.
-He rose from the dead on the first day of the week.
-This was on the morrow after the sabbath following Passover.
+In the case of the Feast of Firstfruits on the morrow after the weekly Sabbath of Passover in the year of the passion something wonderful and unexpected happened.
+Our Savior fulfilled the third feast, the Feast of Firstfruits.
+He rose from the dead as stipulated in Leviticus, on the morrow after the 7th day Sabbath following Passover on the first day of the week.
+He was the Firstfruits from the dead.
 Thus in His resurrection from the dead He fulfilled the Feast of Firstfruits.
-Resurrection Sunday came on the very day in which the Feast of Firstfruits had been celebrated, (and foreshadowed), in the Old Covenant since the feast was given by YHVH/God through Moses to the covenant people as they gathered at Sinai.
+Resurrection Sunday came right on the Feast of Firstfruits.
+Tis "moed" or "appointed time" had been celebrated, (and foreshadowed), in the Old Covenant.
+The celebration had been given by YHVH/God through Moses to the covenant people of God as they gathered at Sinai.

 THE FEAST OF FIRSTFRUITS IS FULFILLED IN THE NEW COVENANT.